oddbird/susy/docs/source/demos/index.html.md

 Think of this setting as a max-width for your initial linear layout.

+### <a href="#demo-mobile" id="demo-mobile">Mobile Layout</a>

+The first step in applying our Susy grid is to define our [container][container]:

     :::scss
-    // Mobile First
-    $total-columns  : 7;
-    $column-width   : 4em;
-    $gutter-width   : 1em;
-    $grid-padding   : $gutter-width;

-### Mobile Layout

-The first step with Susy is always to define your [container][container]:

-    :::scss
     .page { @include container; }

-There's not much else to the mobile layout, since we don't have room to place things side by side.

-I've decided that the in-page navigation (`.pagenav`) isn't useful on mobile.
-So let's get rid of it for now:

-    :::scss
-    .pagenav { display: none; }
+I wrote the source order in a way that makes sense to me even when the sidebars move inline with the main content.

+    :::yaml
+    - .page
+      - .banner
+      - .pagenav
+      - .main
+        - .summary
+        - .content
+      - .contentinfo

-I also want the footer to have a red background that encompasses the [grid-padding][grid-padding].
+We're going to keep the mobile layout simple and linear, but I want the footer to have a red background that encompasses the [grid-padding][grid-padding].
 In order to do that,
-I apply negative margins equal to the grid padding and add it to the padding instead:
+I apply negative margins equal to `$grid-padding`, and add it back in as padding to the footer:

     :::scss
-    [role="contentinfo"] {
+    .contentinfo {
       margin: 0 0 - $grid-padding;
-      padding: rhythm() $grid-padding;
+      padding: 0 $grid-padding;
     }

-The `rhythm()` function comes from the Compass [Vertical Rhythms][rhythms] module, which I happen to be using as well.
-You should look into it.
+Add in some style and typography, and we're done with the mobile layout.

 [container]: #
 [grid-padding]: #
-[rhythms]: #

-### Breakpoints
+### <a href="#demo-breakpoints" id="demo-breakpoints">Breakpoints</a>

 I'm only adding one layout [breakpoint][breakpoint] to this page, although you can add as many as you want.